Chang Youjeong: Songsan Night Flowers and Kiss Me Tiger

-During her studies at the Korea National University of Arts, Jang started writing plays.
+During her studies at the Korea National University of Arts, Chang started writing plays.
 Her debut work as a director was There, Silently, a workshop piece for Yeonwoo Stage.
-In 2001, Jang began writing The Tiger Maiden is Having an Affair based on "The Tale of Kim Hyeon-gam-ho" from the fifth volume of Samguk Yusa; the tale is about the unrequited love story between a woman, who lives as a tiger by day and a human by night, and an innocent young man named Kim Hyeon.
+In 2001, Chang began writing The Tiger Maiden is Having an Affair based on "The Tale of Kim Hyeon-gam-ho" from the fifth volume of Samguk Yusa; the tale is about the unrequited love story between a woman, who lives as a tiger by day and a human by night, and an innocent young man named Kim Hyeon.
 The story, which goes back and forth between the past and the present, is filled with Korean humor.

 The performance was first presented in 2002 under the title Songnyeon Yahwa by the theater company Dure.
 The composition was overseen by musician Kim Hye-seong, and the musical was directed by Son Nam-mok.
 It was performed at the Munhwa Ilbo Hall from July 4–25, 2002, starring Eom Ki-jun, Chu Jeong-hwa, Kwon Geun-yong, Shin Mun-seong, Jang Geum-jun, Lim Ki-hong, and others.
 It was performed again the following year at the Daehangno Arunguji Small Theater from April 9 to May 11, 2003.
 The cast included Song Chang-ui, Han Ae-ri, Kim Hyeon-tae, Lee Ji-won, Kim Na-young, Lee Gil-woo, and Kim Jin-tae.

-After graduating from the Korea National University of Arts in 2004, Jang began working in theater and film.
+After graduating from the Korea National University of Arts in 2004, Chang began working in theater and film.
 While working as an assistant director, she earned less than 5 million won a year.
 In order to support herself, she also wrote movie scripts.
 Meanwhile, she wrote a musical script called Finding Kim Jong-wook.
 She worked tirelessly, often sacrificing sleep; after a year and a half, she returned to the stage.

 In 2005, Kang directed the musical Love Quilt which was performed at the Seoul Education and Culture Center Grand Theater from December 16–20.
 It was created to teach children the value of family; the story follows children and young magicians who want to change their parents but learn to appreciate and cherish them during their adventures.
 The cast included Bae Moon-joo, Kim Sam-seok, Kang Mi-ri, and others.

 In 2006, The Tiger Maiden is Having an Affair was performed under the title Kiss Me Tiger at the Sejong Center for the Performing Arts Small Theater from June 18 to July 6.
-Also in 2006, Jang acted as director for the musical Lee produced by Seoul Arts Center.
+Also in 2006, Chang acted as director for the musical Lee produced by Seoul Arts Center.